-Rangers v Celtic: 2011 League Cup final remembered by those who played in it
+2011 Old Firm final by those who played in it

 Edu: "We hung out together away from the pitch as well and that helped us be successful.
 When you sweat and bleed together, and go through the emotional rollercoaster in a game like that, you have to celebrate.
 And we were a team who knew how to do that.
 We definitely enjoyed that moment and made the most of the celebrations.

-Mark Wilson: "It was just silence in the dressing room afterwards.
-Old Firm games, when you lose them and just want to go home, shut the door and not speak to anybody.
+Wilson: "It was just silence in the dressing room afterwards.
+Old Firm games, when you lose them, you just want to go home, shut the door and not speak to anybody.
 But cup finals, when you lose them you need to stand on the pitch and watch the other team celebrate.
 Seeing the Rangers fans partying, it's not an easy thing to suck it up."

 The managerial factor

-Smith had announced at the start of the campaign it was to be his last in charge, and he crowned it with a trophy double as his side pipped Celtic to the league title by a point.
-But it remains their last major silverware, with financial implosion looming as Celtic began a period of dominance.
+Smith had announced at the start of the campaign it was to be his last in charge and he crowned it with a double as his side pipped Celtic to the league title by a point.
+With financial implosion looming, it remained Rangers' last major trophy for a decade as Celtic began a period of dominance.

 Edu: "Walter was the manager who signed me, so I had an incredible amount of respect for him.
 His presence was felt whenever he walked into a room.
 He had a way of getting the best out of us.
 All of us felt a sense of 'We need to make sure his last season is special'.
 A manager who has done so much for the club and for each of us individually, you never want their tenure to end on a sour note.
 So it was important for us to win it for him.